JustinNietz/miniproject1-601/Section_1-_Tools_for_Productivity/docker.md

 architectures.

 Docker simplifies and accelerates your workflow.
 It introduced the industry standard for **containers**, which allow developers to isolate their app from its environment.
-You do not have to work about *does it works on my machine?* problem anymore.
+You do not have to work about the *"does it works on my machine?"* problem anymore.

 Docker offers *fast and consistent delivery* of your applications using containers that provide your application and